vitali-fedulov/hyper/README.md

 # Hashing float vectors in N-dimensions

 Package hyper allows fast approximate search of nearest neighbour vectors in n-dimensional space.
+It does not have any dependencies.

 Package functions discretize a vector and generate a set of hashes, as described in the [following document](https://vitali-fedulov.github.io/algorithm-for-hashing-high-dimensional-float-vectors.html).